 Wing Display: A temporary display feature (also known as a “sidekick”) affixed to the side of an end cap.
 An end cap is one of the most prominent merchandising spaces, located perpendicularly to the end of store aisles.

-Weighted (WTD): A measurement used in distribution which gives more “credit” for distribution to larger stores than smaller retail outlets.
-Weighted measures are most commonly assessed by All Commodity Volume (%ACV) – i.e. the total sales for stores across all products.
+Weighted (WTD): A measurement used in distribution that gives more “credit” for distribution to larger stores than smaller retail outlets.
+Weighted measures are most commonly assessed by All Commodity Volume (%ACV) – i.e., the total sales for stores across all products.

 xAOC: Standing for “eXtended All Outlet Combined” – a Nielsen term.
 The measurement includes all retail channels with the exception of convenience stores (see also: MULO).